deegidev/Go_NHL_API/README.md

 # youtubenhl-go

-My first Golang project via: EQuimper on Youtube
+My first Golang project via: EQuimper on Youtube.
 I used this project to learn about:
 1. Goroutines
 2. Writing to files in Go